-- 252. If this kind of philosophical question is interesting to you for its own sake, read Reasons and Persons. - 253.
+- 271. If this kind of philosophical question is interesting to you for its own sake, read Derek Parfit. - 272.
 Aro Mfg.
 Co. v.
-Convertible Top Replacement Co., 365 U.S. 336, 346 (1961). - 254.
+Convertible Top Replacement Co., 365 U.S. 336, 346 (1961). - 273.
 Sandvik Aktiebolag v.
 E.J.
 Co., 121 F.3d 669 (Fed.
 Cir.
 1997).

 U.S. Pat.
-No. 4,222,690: Drill Having Cutting Edges with the Greatest Curvature at the Central Portion Thereof ting edges by machining the carbide.
+No. 4,222,690: Drill Having Cutting Edges with the Greatest Curvature at the Central Portion Thereof

+E.J.'s retipping process includes removing the worn or damaged tip by heating the tip to 1300 degrees Fahrenheit using an acetylene torch.
+E.J. then brazes in a rectangular piece of new carbide onto the drill shank.
+After the piece of carbide has cooled, E.J. recreates the patented geometry of the cutting edges by machining the carbide.
 This process includes: (1) grinding the carbide to the proper outside diameter; (2) grinding the carbide to a point; (3) grinding the rake surfaces of the new point; (4) grinding the center of the new point; and (5) honing the edges.
-In the final steps of the machining process, E.J. creates the cutting edges by following Sandvik's instructions for tip resharpening.255
+In the final steps of the machining process, E.J. creates the cutting edges by following Sandvik's instructions for tip resharpening.274

-Per the Federal Circuit, resharpening the drill tips was a permissible repair allowed by patent exhaustion, but retipping the drills was a forbid-den reconstruction.
+Per the Federal Circuit, resharpening the drill tips was a permissible repair allowed by patent exhaustion, but retipping the drills was a forbidden reconstruction.
 It emphasized a number of factors:

-[T]he nature of the actions by the defendant, the nature of the device and how it is designed (namely, whether one of the components of the patented combination has a shorter useful life than the whole), whether a market has developed to manufacture or service the part at issue and objective evidence of the intent of the patentee.256
+[T]he nature of the actions by the defendant, the nature of the device and how it is designed (namely, whether one of the components of the patented combination has a shorter useful life than the whole), whether a market has developed to manufacture or service the part at issue and objective evidence of the intent of the patentee.275

 Notice the emphasis on the useful life of the device and its components.
 The drill's useful life was essentially the same as that of the tip; some customers simply threw away their Sandvik drills once the tips wore out.
 By way of contrast, in in Wilson v.
-Simpson, the knives in the patentee's machine would last for two or three months, but the rest of the machine would function for years if the knives were regularly replaced.257 Sandvik's drill tips were not designed to be replacable; indeed, they were not detachable.
+Simpson, the knives in the patentee's machine would last for two or three months, but the rest of the machine would function for years if the knives were regularly replaced.276 Sandvik's drill tips were not designed to be replacable; indeed, they were not detachable.